 You can access this setting using the button on the Slicer Tools tab of the ribbon.
 Or, you can right-click and select from the context menu.

 Once you have the Pivot Table Connections dialog open, you'll see a list of pivot tables in the workbook.
 The pivot table currently controlled by the slicer will be checked.

 Just check the checkbox for each pivot table you want to control and click OK.

-Now you can see that see that grand totals in these two pivot tables match, and the slicer is controlling both.
+Now you can see that the grand totals in these two pivot tables match, and the slicer is controlling both.

-Remember that you name your pivot tables to be more descriptive
+Remember that you can name your pivot tables to be more descriptive.

 In the case of slicers, this can make it easier to set and confirm Pivot Table Connections.